|

 UN Security Council members like ingrates who offend our princely dignity by

-lifting their heads from the carpet.
-Valuable alliances are split.
-After war has ended, the United States will have to rebuild much more than the
+the war has ended, the United States will have to rebuild much more than the

 country of Iraq.
 We will have to rebuild America's image around the globe.